Normal Transformer: Extracting Surface Geometry from LiDAR Points Enhanced by Visual Semantics: Conclusion

 \section{Conclusion}

-We have presented HGT, a transformer-based model that estimates surface normals from image and sparse LiDAR scans.
-We release a toolkit for data collection and a batching technique that enable effective training.
-Multiple evaluations show that our model can achieve superior performance on both synthetic and real-world data.
-A limitation of \shortname\space is that the prediction is at where the LiDAR point is available.
+This paper presents a model that employs an attention mechanism for information fusion, with a specific application in estimating surface normals.
+We have also developed a comprehensive toolkit for data collection and a novel batching technique, both of which enable efficient and effective model training.

+Multiple evaluations have been conducted, revealing that our model consistently delivers superior performance on both synthetic and real-world data.
+A limitation of \shortname\space is that the estimation is at where the LiDAR point is available.
 In future developments, it can be considered to predict surface normals and other geometric quantities at arbitrary positions.

+\begin{IEEEbiography} [{ }]{Ancheng Lin} received the B.Eng. degree in computer science from Guangdong Polytechnic Normal University, Guangdong, China, in 2019.
+He is currently pursuing the Ph.D. degree with the Faculty of Engineering and Information Technology, School of Computer Science, University of Technology Sydney, Australia.
+His research interests include 3D vision, autonomous driving, and deep learning.